seb26/seb26.github.io/_posts/2017-02-01-biting-nagging-cultural-assimilation.md

 ---
 layout:       blog
+title:        |
-title: Biting, nagging, cultural assimilation
+  Biting, nagging, cultural assimilation
+description:  |
+  But it remains my fear: Say you’re Australian, enough to the point that you actually forget what your origins are.
 date:         2017-02-01T00:19:42+00:00Z
 dateModified:
-description: "But it remains my fear: Say you’re Australian, enough to the point that you actually forget what your origins are."
 thumbnail:
   url:        "/blog/img/tumblr_nhaa3iqu8d1tecr5po1_1280.jpg"
 ---
 **Opinion**